FAQs charity registration and governance

 recommend that you have three trustees as a minimum, but your

-the responsibility of the remaining trustees to make sure that the
+the responsibility of the remaining trustees to make sure the

 charity is run properly.
 If those trustees make a reasonable